DeDelayed: Deleting Remote Inference Delay via On-Device Correction: Design and implementation

 Information propagates through our system as follows:

-\begin{enumerate} \item The local device transmits input frames to the remote via the uplink. \item Each incoming frame is independently encoded into features using a pretrained 2D ViT backbone on the remote.
-We maintain a context window of the $K$ most recent features. \item The $K$ per-frame features are concatenated along the temporal axis, and a learned delay embedding conditioned on the measured delay $\tau$ is added. \item A 3D ViT encoder followed by learned pooling (MLP–pool–MLP) produces delay-conditioned remote features $z_{t-\tau}$, which are sent back to the device via the downlink. \item The lightweight local model runs on a fresh input $x_t$, and fuses in the remote features $z_{t-\tau}$. \item The local model finishes decoding the fused representation and outputs labels $\hat{y}_t$. \end{enumerate}
+\begin{enumerate} \item The local device transmits input frames to the remote via the uplink. \item Each incoming frame is fed into a heavyweight remote model $f_{\text{remote}}$.
+To accelerate inference, this model caches and maintains a context window of the $K$ most recent features, which are computed from each incoming frame using a pretrained 2D ViT backbone. \item The $K$ per-frame features are concatenated along the temporal axis, and a learned delay embedding conditioned on the measured delay $\tau$ is added. \item A 3D ViT encoder followed by learned pooling (MLP–pool–MLP) produces delay-conditioned remote features $z_{t-\tau}$, which are sent back to the device via the downlink. \item The lightweight local model $f_{\text{local}}$ runs on a fresh input $x_t$, and fuses in the remote features $z_{t-\tau}$. \item The local model finishes decoding the fused representation and outputs labels $\hat{y}_t$. \end{enumerate}